Do Gorillas Eat Meat?

 Chances are that you are reading this article because you are considering a vegetarian or vegan diet.
 Gorillas have a similar digestive system as a human.
 There are, however some major differences in what humans should consume versus a gorilla.

 First, it should be noted that gorillas derive much of their Vitamin B12 from eating plants that are not washed in chlorinated water!
 Vitamin B12 is found in bacteria in soil.
 In addition, they eat termites and ants that are covered in nutrient rich soil.
 Humans wash much of their produce and the produce you buy is washed with chlorinated or purified water thus losing much of the nutrients that you might have otherwise derived from ingesting soil.
 It is also important to note that much of the agricultural products produced for humans are produced in soil that is mostly depleted of nutrients.
 It is paramount that humans have adequate amounts of Vitamin B12 and is highly recommended for vegans to take a Vitamin B12 supplement.
+IF you are concerned about getting enough vitamin B12 in your diet, please read my post HERE about B12.

 Humans have a smaller colon and a larger small intestine than gorillas and other primates.
 As a result, we require softer, less fibrous, and more nutrient and energy dense foods.
 It would be difficult for a human to digest much of the stems, leaves and seeds that are part of the diet of other primates.
 Thus the reason we crush, chop, and cook much of our produce and fibrous foods.
 It is believed that this is a result of the human agriculture revolution and human adaptation.